Housing for Exchange Students

 Forenom is an accommodation and relocation service provider that offers flats and rooms for both short and long term needs.
 The service covers the supply of accommodation in single or shared rooms in apartment-hotels and in normal apartments from studios to family houses, from basic apartments to luxury housing.
 Apartments/rooms are fully furnished and equipped for quick moving in and comfortable living.

 The rent includes full furniture, electricity, water, TV, pillows, blankets (without bed linen) and dishes.
 So basically all you need to have when moving into a Forenom apartment is your own toothbrush!

 Go to http://forenom.fi/en-US/ (check out also the Speciality locations like Forenom House Helsinki, Forenom Koto and MyRoom)

-Links to internet pages with apartment advertisements
+Links to apartment advertisements

 Short-term housing options for the first few nights: